TDarkShadow/iheartnewvegas/main.md

 02-06-2022
 - Reworked the guide as it will be split into a main and add-on documents, like my Morrowind guide is.
 Pretty much every mod removed since the last update will be present in this add-on guide.
 - Mod order and load order is now handled by a download that needs to be installed on your MO2 profile folder.
+These require mods to be installed under specific names, those of which are provided by default by MO2.
+The ones that require a different name are mentioned in the guide.
-- Removed **No Stealing After Repair**, as it is included in **lStewieAl's Tweaks Custom INI**.
+- **No Stealing After Repair** is now included in **lStewieAl's Tweaks Custom INI**.
+- **FNVLODGen Output** has been updated to reflect the removal of many LOD mods.

 [<< Back to Readme](https://github.com/Sigourn/newvegas-sharp/blob/main/README.md#left-my-heart-in-new-vegas)
 [<< Back to Setup](https://github.com/Sigourn/newvegas-sharp/blob/main/setup.md#new-vegas-setup)